Arganodus

 Arganodus is an extinct genus of freshwater lungfish that had a wide global distribution throughout much of the Triassic period, with a single species surviving across Gondwana into the Cretaceous.
 It is the only member of the family Arganodontidae, although it is sometimes placed in the Ceratodontidae or synonymized with the genus Asiatoceratodus.

-It was first named by Martin in 1979 based on fossils found at Tizi n'Maâchou in the Marrakech area of Morocco, in rocks of the Timezgadiouine Formation belonging to the Argana Group (hence the generic name).
+It was first named by Martin in 1979 based on fossils found at Tizi n'Maâchou in the Marrakesh area of Morocco, in rocks of the Timezgadiouine Formation belonging to the Argana Group (hence the generic name).